webmeier/learnjs/outlines/_outline-core-1.md

 Core JavaScript Concepts

 1. Basic Concepts
-  1. Your JavaScript File
+  1. Your JavaScript File - done
-  2. The console
+  2. The console - done
-  3. Strings, Numbers and Booleans
+  3. Strings, Numbers and Booleans - done
-  4. Comments
+  4. Comments - done
-  5. Declaring Variables
+  5. Declaring Variables - done
-  6. On semicolons
+  6. On semicolons - done
-  7. All about Functions
+  7. All about Functions - done
-  9. Scopes and Closures (Verifying scopes with Chrome Dev tools)
+  8. Scopes and Closures
-  11. Intro to objects (props, values, methods)
+  9. Intro to objects (props, values, methods)
-  12. Intro to arrays (length, push, pop...)
+  10. Intro to arrays (length, push, pop...)
-  13. If/else statements
+  11. If/else statements
-  14. Truthy and Falsey
+  12. Truthy and Falsey
-  15. Null and undefined
+  13. Null and undefined
-  16. For loops
+  14. For loops
-  17. Debugging errors (How to use console log to debug errors)
+  15. Debugging errors (How to use console log to debug errors)
 2. Useful ES6 features
   1. Template Strings
   2. Arrow Functions